 This option is designed for couples who want to make meaningful progress more quickly.

-Longer sessions (typically 3–6 hours) or multiple sessions close together
+Longer sessions (typically 3–6 hours) or multiple sessions scheduled close together

-Allows deeper work without the stop-start of weekly scheduling
+Allows deeper work without the stop-start of weekly meetings

-Many couples use intensives as a jumpstart and then continue with ongoing therapy for integration and support.
+Many couples use an intensive as a jumpstart and then continue with ongoing therapy for support and integration.

 Learn more about Intensives and Retreats